Last updated on April 22, 2025

 Do Secret Lair Foils Still Curl?

-There aren't any reports about 2023 Secret Lair cards that come directly warped from the box.
-Sadly, editions from prior years are known for having this issue.
+There aren't any reports about recent Secret Lair cards that come directly warped from the box.
+Sadly, editions from some years are have consistent issues with curling.

 Wrap Up